How to Use the Morse Fall Scale: Overview and FAQ

 Written by Alexa Davidson, MSN, RN Content Writer, IntelyCare

-Inpatient falls are a significant concern for hospitals and post-acute care facilities.
-They can lead to increased length of stay, injuries, and death.
+Inpatient falls are a top concern for hospitals and post-acute care facilities.
+They are known to increase length of stay, cause injuries, and may even result in death.
 Healthcare facilities have a duty to provide safe environments for patients, which includes taking measures to minimize the risk of falls.
+In this article, we’ll discuss ways to implement an effective fall risk tool to protect the patients at your facility, using Morse as an example.

 What Are the Implications of Inpatient Falls?